molgenis/molgenis-frontend/doc/adr/0003-usage-of-bootstrap.md

 ## Decision

-We will stop using Bootstrap Vue and organically refactor the usage overtime to remove the additional external dependancy.
+We will stop using Bootstrap Vue and organically refactor the usage over time to remove the additional external dependancy.

 ### reason

-We want to have more control about the look and feeel of our components and do not want to be tied to the vision of BootstrapVue
+We want to have more control about the look and feel of our components and do not want to be tied to the vision of BootstrapVue

 ## Consequences